Understanding and Mitigating the Uncertainty in Zero-Shot Translation: Introduction

 \section{Introduction}

-Multilingual neural machine translation~(MNMT) aims to translate between any two languages with a unified model~\cite{Johnson:2017:TACL,Aharoni:2019:NAACL}.
-It is appealing due to the model efficiency, easy deployment, and knowledge transfer between languages.
-Previous studies~\cite{Johnson:2017:TACL,Gu:2019:ACL} suggest that knowledge transfer in MNMT significantly improves the performance of low-resource translation, and is potential for zero-shot translation between language pairs unseen in the training process.
+\IEEEPARstart{M}{ultilingual} neural machine translation~(MNMT) aims to translate between any two languages with a unified model~\cite{Johnson:2017:TACL,Aharoni:2019:NAACL,Wang2022SynchronousIF,jiao2022tencent}.
+It is appealing due to the model's efficiency, easy deployment, and knowledge transfer between languages.
+Previous studies~\cite{Johnson:2017:TACL,Gu:2019:ACL,hou2022adapters} suggest that knowledge transfer in MNMT significantly improves the performance of low-resource translation, and has the potential for zero-shot translation between language pairs unseen in the training process.
+For example, a widely-adopted setting is that the training data contains non-English to English~(X-En) and English to non-English (En-X) sentence pairs~\cite{Johnson:2017:TACL, Zhang2020ACL, Tang2020MultilingualTW, Yang2021ImprovingMT, Wang:2021:EMNLP}.
+The MNMT model trained on such data can conduct zero-shot translation between two non-English languages (X-X).
 Since it is costly and even unrealistic to build parallel data for all language pairs, improving the quality of zero-shot translation is a promising direction for developing a comprehensive and well-performing MNMT system.

-However, zero-shot translation suffers from serious off-target issues~\cite{Gu:2019:ACL,Zhang2020ACL}, where the MNMT model tends to translate into other languages rather than the expected target language.
+However, zero-shot translation suffers from serious {\bf off-target issues}~\cite{Gu:2019:ACL,Zhang2020ACL,Chen2023OnTO}, where the MNMT model tends to translate into other languages rather than the expected target language.
 Table~\ref{tab:examples-off-target} shows off-target examples for zero-shot translation.
-As a result, the quality of zero-shot translation is far from satisfactory to practical application.
+As a result, the quality of zero-shot translation is far from satisfactory for practical application.

-In this work, we target better understanding and mitigating the off-target issues in zero-shot translation.
-We first present two zero-shot translation problems due to serious off-target issues (Section~\ref{sec:translation-problems}): 1) the widely-cited poor zero-shot translation performance; and 2) the beam search degradation problem in zero-shot translation, which has not been well studied before.
-We connect the off-target issues to the language uncertainty of MNMT models, which are highly confident on the off-target translations for zero-shot language pairs.
+A number of recent efforts have explored ways to improve zero-shot translation by mitigating off-target issues.
+One thread of work focuses on modifying the model architecture~\cite{Zhang2020ACL,Liu2021ImprovingZT,Wu2021LanguageTM} or introducing auxiliary training losses~\cite{Arivazhagan2019MassivelyMN,AlShedivat2019ConsistencyBA,Yang2021ImprovingMT} to enhance the flexible translation relations in MNMT.
+Another thread of work aims to generate synthetic data for zero-shot translation pairs in either an offline~\cite{Gu:2019:ACL} or online~\cite{Zhang2020ACL} manner.
+These approaches require additional efforts for model modification and computational costs.